GitHver/nixisotemp/readme.md

 ### Disk partition

 We'll be using Disko to declaratively partition your drive.
-Go to the yazi pane and navigate to `hardware/template` and open `disko.nix`.
-In the other pane, use:
+Use:

 ```shell
 lsblk
 ```

 This will show available drives/devices to be used.
 There should be two drives; your USB you are currently booting from, and the drive you want to install NixOS onto.
-Find the correct drive and put it's name (`sda`, `nvme0`, `vda`) into the `device` field. example: If the name of your drive is `nvme0n1`, then it should look like this:
+Find the correct drive (`sda`, `nvme0`, `vda`) and navigate to `hardware/template` and open `disko.nix`.
+Put the name of your drive into the `device` field. example: If the name of your drive is `nvme0n1`, then it should look like this:

 ```nix
   disko.devices.disk.main = {